Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 Primitive Data Types in Java: An Overview

 Primitive Data Types in Java is one of the two types of Data Types, that are Primitive and Non Primitive Data Types in Java, which hold the basic kinds of data in Java Programming Language.
 In this Java tutorial, we’ll try to understand What are Primitive Data Types in Java with Example Program and What are different types of Java Primitive Data Type.
-For more tips and guidance to learn Java Programming, try our Java Certification Course.
+For more tips and guidance to learn Java Programming, try our Java Full Stack Developer Certification.

 Java Primitive Data Types